peterjast/reading-note/README.md

 This is my codefellows reading notes repository.
 This repository will be updated regularly throughout each course.

 ## Author
-Peter Staker
+**Peter Staker**

-*These courses are a huge stepping stone towards my new career as a Software Development Engineer.
+*Codefellows is a huge stepping stone towards my new career as a Software Development Engineer.
 I am scheduled to begin an apprenticeship with RealSelf via the Apprenti program upon successful completion of the curriculum.
 View my github profile [here](https://github.com/peterjast).*

 ## Growth Mindset
 *Having a **growth mindset** is a commitment to continuous learning and development.*